 I can’t stress enough how important it is to examine your website analytics on a regular basis.
 We do it every two weeks at Brand24, and we start with the origin of our traffic.
 The source is vital if you target specific geographical regions.
 If your traffic is coming from places you’re not interested in, you need to adjust your strategy.

-When it comes to your website take a look at bounce rate.
-A high bounce rate indicates that there’s something wrong with your website that makes people go away quickly.
+When it comes to your website take a look at the bounce rate.
+A high bounce rate indicates that there’s something wrong with your site that makes people go away quickly.

 Analyse the channels that drive traffic to your website.
 It’s essential to diversify the sources of your traffic so you’ll be immune to sudden changes in algorithms and drops in social reach.